trustedshops/trustedshops-ios-sdk/README.md

 You can also specify a `UIColor` to customize the appearance of the trustcard that is displayed when the user taps on the trustbadge.
 The trustbadge also has a debug property that sets it to load data from the Trusted Shops development API instead of our production API (see step 4 above).

+## Authorization

+To use this SDK in your own mobile app Trusted Shops needs to authorize your app.<br>
+Please contact us via [productfeedback@trustedshops.com](mailto:productfeedback@trustedshops.com) to get your apps authorized.

 ## Documentation

 The latest documentation can be found at [cocoadocs](http://cocoadocs.org/docsets/Trustbadge/0.2.0/).